Stranding $\mathfrak{sl}_n$ webs: Strandings and binary labelings

-Using exactly the same argument as Theorem \ref{thm:net zero strand contribution at each vertex}, we can show either $L_{(i,j)}(S)$ has no edges passing through $v$ or exactly one edge in and one edge out of $v$.
-This proves $L_{(i,j)}(S)$ is the disjoint union of closed loops and paths that start and end at the boundary. \end{proof}
+Each summand lies in $\{-1,0,1\}$, so the same argument as in the proof of Theorem~\ref{thm:net zero strand contribution at each vertex} shows that at $v$ there are either no incident $(i,j)$-strands, or exactly one entering and one leaving.
+This proves the claim. \end{proof}

-\begin{remark} For $\mathfrak{sl}_3$ webs, the flow curves in \cite{KK} are the $L_{(1,3)}(S)$ flow graphs taken with opposite orientation.
-The state of a colored web associated to a bicolor $\{i,j\}$ in \cite{Robert} is the same as our $L_{(1,3)}(S)$ flow graph taken with opposite orientation.
-The band diagram in \cite{RTshadow} is the unoriented $L_{(1,3)}(S)$ flow graph.
-Morrison also uses the concept of flow labels for webs in his thesis work though the setup is different \cite{MorrisonThesis}. \end{remark}